Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Introduction

 CRs with their origin in the Galactic disk are advected outwards and are accelerated to higher energies at the GWTS.
 Either they leave the Galaxy or a fraction of the high-energy CRs may be able to propagate back to the Galaxy against the Galactic wind.
 The idea of particle acceleration at the GWTS was already discussed e.g.\ by \cite{JokipiiMorfill87}, \cite{ThoudamEA2016}, \cite{MertenEA2018}, and most recently by \cite{MukhopadhyayEtAl2023}.
 With the assumption that about two solar masses per year are advected outwards, the GWTS cannot be supported by the wind longer than $100\,\mathrm{Myr}$ \citep{BustardEtAl2017}.
 The finite lifetime of the shock may also impact the shock spectrum and its contribution to the observed cosmic-ray spectrum on Earth.

 Not only the origin of CR but also their transport properties change in the transition region.
-CRs can be treated as diffusion below a threshold energy.
 Particles undergo a random walk due to scattering on magnetic field turbulence.
-CRs with energies above $\sim 10^{18}\, \mathrm{eV}$ engage less in interaction with the turbulent Galactic magnetic field and thus, cannot be described properly by the diffusion approximation on these scales \citep{KaapaEA2022}.
-Where exactly the transitions between diffusive and ballistic transport as well as Galactic and extra-galactic CRs lie is still unclear.
+The interaction of CRs with the magnetic field turbulence depends on the gyroradius and the turbulence spectrum of the magnetic field.
+CRs with energies above $\sim 10^{18}\, \mathrm{eV}$ engage less in interaction with the turbulent Galactic magnetic field and can only be described by the diffusion approximation at late times, and with that, on larger scales \citep{KaapaEA2022}.
+The transition time from ballistic to diffusive transport generally grows with energy.
+In energy, it is still unclear where exactly the transitions between diffusive and ballistic transport as well as Galactic and extra-galactic CRs lie.

 Methods for the simulations of CR transport have to reflect that transition: For high-energy extra-galactic CRs the equation of motion is integrated.
 In this ballistic regime, individual particle trajectories in arbitrary magnetic field configurations can be simulated precisely.
 However, for Galactic CRs with energies below $10^{16}\,\mathrm{eV}$ this approach becomes computationally costly as most of the computation is spend on resolving the particles' gyration.
 Therefore, for Galactic CRs the transport equation is commonly used to describe diffusive transport in space and momentum.